barty-s/art-quiz-app/README.md

 ### Wireframes

 - As the wireframes indicate, the idea for the project was to keep it as simple as possible.
 The site loads the quiz immediately.
-No time limit to answer each question was included so the user has time to study the image and read all the names in the options.
+No time limit to answer each question was included so the user has time to study the image and read all the names in the options well.
 The result area appears when the user reaches the end of the quiz.
-The About page was added to the project as it was being developed and built and so is not included in the wireframes.
+The About section was added to the project as it was being developed and built and so is not included in the wireframes.

 - The wireframes were made using wireframepro.mockflow.com.

 · Game Section - small/large screen devices